 If a frog body compresses too much on landing, it can fill up with water.
 If your frog fills with water, it will sit low in the water and its action will be ruined.
-Yes, you could still get a strike, but a waterlogged frog is not ideal at all.
+Yes, you could still get a strike, but a waterlogged frog is not ideal.

-Here are the best topwater frogs you can buy:
+Detailed below are the best topwater frogs you can buy.